-- (1.1) Arms: any material means, e.g. manufactured weapons but also sticks, stones, fire, water etc. - (2)25 deaths: A minimum of 25 battle-related deaths per year and per dyad (see Item 3.3 in this definition) in an incompatibility.3 - (3) Party: A government of a state or any opposition organization or alliance of organizations.
+- (1.1) Arms: any material means, e.g. manufactured weapons but also sticks, stones, fire, water etc. - (2) 25 deaths: A minimum of 25 battle-related deaths per year and per dyad (see Item 3.3 in this definition) in an incompatibility.3 - (3) Party: A government of a state or any opposition organization or alliance of organizations.
 UCDP distinguishes between primary and secondary parties.
 Primary parties are those that form an incompatibility by stating incompatible positions (see Item 5 in this definition).
 At least one of the primary parties is the government of a state.
 Secondary parties are states that enter a conflict with troops to actively support one of the primary parties.
-The secondary party must share the position of the primary party it is supporting in the incompatibility.
+The secondary party must share the position of the primary party it is - (3.1) Government: The party controlling the capital of a state.